mdn/content/files/en-us/web/javascript/index.md

 For more information about JavaScript specifications and related technologies, see [JavaScript technologies overview](/en-US/docs/Web/JavaScript/JavaScript_technologies_overview).

-## Tutorials
+## Beginner's tutorials

-Learn how to program in JavaScript with guides and tutorials.
+Learn how to program in JavaScript from the ground up with our beginner's tutorials.

-### For beginners

 - [Your first website: Adding interactivity](/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Adding_interactivity)
   - : This article provides a brief tour of what JavaScript is and how to use it, aimed at people who are completely new to web development.